GPurgatorio/Master-Computer-Science-ICT/README.md

 - From the datacenter network switch, setting the VLAN in order to flow traffic to that node
 - The server is ready to join the active directory (server is trusted)

+Share the identities of the users to not replicate them in each server:
+- **lDAP** lightweight Directly Access Protocol: distributed database organized as a tree where we store the name of the users.

+- **active-directory**: uses a secure protocol to exchange credentials throught the network.
+It's a centralized data structure listing users.
 The active directory allows for policy based management of the various servers.